Dear Ms. Vicki,

 2. Use of Western Union.

-So please get in contact with your bank immediately and ask them to help you make the necessary changes.
+So please get in contact with your bank immediately and ask it to help you make the necessary changes.

 Also, you need to report this event to the FBI's Internet Crime Complaint Center.